 (A) Educational programs and experiences shall be designed and implemented to provide a general education of high quality for all students.
-Students shall be provided sufficient time and opportunity to achieve local school district performance requirements and objectives measured by required state achievement Instruction shall be focused on the personalized and individualized needs of each student and include intervention that is designed to meet student needs.
-Instruction and instructional activities shall be
+Students shall be provided sufficient time and opportunity to achieve local school district performance requirements and objectives measured by required local, approved and state achievement assessments.
+Instruction shall be focused on the personalized and individualized needs of each student and include intervention that is designed to meet student needs.
+Instruction and instructional activities shall be:

 (1) Consistent with educational research and proven practices;

 (2) Appropriate to student ages, developmental needs, learning styles, abilities, and English proficiency; and